Carlossnogueira/Carlossnogueira/README.md

 I'm a passionate and motivated developer with a strong focus on building scalable and maintainable applications.

 - 🌎 I'm from Brazil
-- 💻 I'm a Systems Development student
+- 💻 I'm a System Development student
 - 🛠️ Low-level enthusiast
 - 📚 Basic English level
 - 💭 Ask me about: